erikbra/grate/docs/GettingStarted.md

 ## Directory run order

 By default, grate processes the files in a standard set of directories in a fixed order for deterministic processing.
 As of grate 1.4, the folder structure is [fully customisable](ConfigurationOptions/FolderConfiguration.md).
+However, if you don't have any special requirements (e.g. an existing set of SQL scripts in an existing, set folder structure), we would recommend you going with the defaults.

 The default folders are run in the following order: